Flight attendant: History

 In the United States, they were required to be unmarried and were fired if they decided to marry.
 The requirement to be a registered nurse on an American airline was relaxed as more women were hired, and disappeared almost entirely during World War II as many nurses joined military nurse corps.

 Ruth Carol Taylor was the first African-American flight attendant in the United States.
 Hired in December 1957, on 11 February 1958, Taylor was the flight attendant on a Mohawk Airlines flight from Ithaca to New York, the first time such a position had been held by an African American.
 She was let go within six months as a result of Mohawk's then-common marriage ban.
 Patricia Banks Edmiston became the first black flight attendant for Capitol Airlines in 1960 following a legal complaint which resulted in the airline being required to hire her.

 The U.S. Equal Employment Opportunity Commission's (EEOC) first complainants were female flight attendants complaining of age discrimination, weight requirements, and bans on marriage.
 (Originally female flight attendants were fired if they reached age 32 or 35 depending on the airline, were fired if they exceeded weight regulations, and were required to be single upon hiring and fired if they got married.)
 In 1968, the EEOC declared age restrictions on flight attendants' employment to be illegal sex discrimination under Title VII of the Civil Rights Act of 1964.
 Also in 1968, the EEOC ruled that sex was not a bona fide occupational requirement to be a flight attendant.
 The restriction of hiring only women was lifted at all airlines in 1971 due to the decisive court case of Diaz v.
 Pan Am.
 The Airline Deregulation Act was passed in 1978, and the no-marriage rule was eliminated throughout the US airline industry by the 1980s.
 The last such broad categorical discrimination, the weight restrictions, were relaxed in the 1990s through litigation and negotiations.
 Airlines still often have vision and height requirements and may require flight attendants to pass a medical evaluation.

+In Pakistan, during the Islamization policy of Muhammad Zia-ul-Haq from 1977 to 1988, all women employed by the federal government, including flight attendants, were mandated to veil themselves.